sg-developer-portal/dev-portal-documentation/content-publishing-guide/publish-documentation.md

   <figcaption>Fig 7: Markdown file content</figcaption>
 </figure>

-Step 7: For videos, please ensure videos are upload to Youtube before embedding the video into your documentation.
+Step 7: For videos, please ensure videos are uploaded to Youtube before embedding the video into your documentation.
 Use the code below to embed your video.

 ```
 <iframe src="https://www.youtube.com/embed/<video-id>?showinfo=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>